 How WE Work With A Home Buyer

 Involve us as early in the process as you feel comfortable.
 Buying (or selling) a home is a HUGE investment of time, energy, and emotion and the more we can talk with you and get to know you the better we will be able to help you when the pressure is on.
-Read through what we have posted here and get a feel for how we work and whether that makes you feel comfortable.
+Read through what we have posted here and get a feel for how we work and call us when you are ready.

-We started this website because we have noticed more customers tell us that they are overwhelmed by the shear amount of information out there today.
-Knowledge is power, but when you are not the one buying or selling a home daily, it can be tough to know what information is important or relevant to Tallahassee or who to trust to guide you through the Real Estate transaction.
+We started this website because we have noticed more customers tell us that they are overwhelmed by the sheer amount of information out there today.
+Knowledge is power, but when you are NOT the one buying or selling a home daily, it can be tough to know what information is important or relevant to Tallahassee real estate.
+We want to be the agents your trust to guide you through your next move.
 We have been there ourselves and have tools to help.

-We are low-keyed and not pushy.
-We are full-time Realtors and making customers happy is our primary focus.
+We are low-key and not pushy.
+We see our job as helping your buy or sell your Tallahassee home, with the least amount of hassle, on your timeline, and meeting your priorities.
+We are full-time Tallahassee real estate agents and making customers happy is our primary focus.
 We will keep you updated anytime we hear anything involving your transaction and will keep files on a shared drive you can access for up to 5 years after closing.

 We offer several checklists and put timelines on a shared calendar.
 We also have a list of professionals that we have used before and can trust to provide you with excellent customer service and communication.
 We know we are patient, helpful, and knowledgeable, but do not just take our word for it.
 We are also happy to share a list of local people who have worked with us in the past and would want to talk to you about their experience with us.
 There is also a lot of information on this site to guide you through the process of buying a home even if you choose to work with another Realtor.